 The official San Diego Comic-Con programming schedule is announced exactly two weeks before SDCC by CCI (with Wednesday and Thursday events being announced two Thursdays prior, Friday events announced two Fridays prior, etc.).
 Closer to the event, CCI will also post an Autograph schedule, for various signings held by CCI.
 This means that when you purchase a ticket, you won’t know exactly what the schedule is going to be, or who is going to attend.

 In addition to the official schedule, many of the exhibitor booths in the convention center may have their own autograph or giveaway schedules.
-That information is released by each individual company, and the best way to keep track of those announcements is by following us, The San Diego Comic-Con Unofficial Blog.
+That information is released by each individual company, and the best way to keep track of those announcements is by following us, The San Diego Comic-Con Unofficial Blog, because no one else is crazy enough to try to track all the different companies.

 In the past, folks generally did not require a badge to participate in an offsite event.
-But in 2015, it seems even SDCC outgrew the convention center and its normal surrounding venues and started occupying other hotels and spaces in the area, such as the Xbox Lounge at the Manchester Hyatt, or the nearby Lyceum Theater, both of which required a SDCC badge for entry.
+But in recent years, it seems even SDCC outgrew the convention center and its normal surrounding venues and started occupying other hotels and spaces in the area, such as the nearby Horton Grand Theatre, both of which required a SDCC badge for entry.

 Although there were still plenty of awesome events in the neighboring businesses and venues that were open to the public last year, the trend seems like events where SDCC badges are required will continue for the foreseeable future.